-Student Comprehensive Fee ($50) - A mandatory fee charged to all undergraduate and Continuing Education students during the Winter and Summer sessions.
+Student Comprehensive Fee ($50) - Charged to all Undergraduate and Continuing Education students during the Winter session.
 This fee supports the student fitness center, recreational programs, student activities, concerts, performing arts and the activities of registered student organizations.

-Late Payment Fee ($55) - Charged for outstanding balances
+Late Payment Fee ($55) - Charged on accounts with outstanding balances

-Change of Registration Fee ($25) - Charged for registration changes occurring after the end of the Free Drop/Add period (January 7 for 5-week classes and January 14 for 4-week classes).
-These include: changing a course section, dropping and/or adding a course, or changing grade status among auditor, credit or pass/fail.
+Change of Registration Fee ($25) - Charged for registration changes occurring after the end of the Free Drop/Add period (January 8 for 5-week classes and January 18 for 4-week classes).
+These include: changing a course section, dropping and/or adding a course, or changing grade status among audit, credit or pass/fail.